Budibase/budibase/readme.md

 ### 3. Install and Build

+`yarn` to install project dependencies

-`yarn bootstrap` will install all modules
+`yarn bootstrap` will install all budibase modules

-`yarn build` will build all packages
+`yarn build` will build all budibase packages

 `yarn initialise` will initialise your budibase (i.e. create local database)